Israeli PM cuts Gaza fuel transfers amid flurry of threats

 Israel considers Iran to be its greatest enemy and has repeatedly vowed that it will not allow Iran to establish a permanent military presence in Syria, where Iranian troops have been supporting President Bashar Assad during the country’s eight-year civil war.

+Associated Press writer Fares Akram in Gaza City, Gaza Strip, contributed to this report.

-Foillow Heller at www.twitter.com/aronhellerap
+Follow Heller at www.twitter.com/aronhellerap